 The decline of salmonids throughout Washington and the Pacific Northwest over the past century is well established.
 Since 1991, numerous evolutionarily significant units (ESUs) of Pacific salmonids have been listed as endangered or threatened under the Endangered Species Act (ESA), including those of chinook, coho, chum, sockeye, and steelhead.
-Decline in wild salmonid abundances have been attributed to widespread loss and degradation of habitat, due to hydropower, residential and urban development, agriculture, and-forestry, and-Ffishing and hatchery production-have also contributed to declines.
+Decline in wild salmonid abundances have been attributed to widespread loss and degradation of habitat, due to hydropower, residential and urban development, agriculture, forestry, and fishing and hatchery production.